swiss/fedlex-jolux/doc/dates.md

 :::{admonition} Hint for legal laypersons
 :class: hint
 During introduction of a new law, there are two similar but different dates relevant: the date of the **entry into force** and the date of the **applicability** of the law.
 These two dates can differ.
-Usually the entry into force comes first but the law is not applicable immediately.
-The law can be applicable only after a certain period of time.
-During this period of time there could be some transitional provisions that are applicable.
-But there are also cases where the law is applicable before the entry into force.
+It can happen that the entry into force comes before the law is applicable.
+This is mainly to allow for preparing the necessary changes in the affected organizations.
+During this period of time there could be some transitional provisions in place.
 :::

 :::{admonition} jolux:dateEntryInForce